 - Hotel Dubrovnic: right on Jelacic Square.
 Quite expensive.

-- Hotel Astoria: basic, clean, comfortable chain hotel, a bit pricey but still acceptable.
+- Best Western Premier Astoria: basic, clean, comfortable chain hotel, a bit pricey but still acceptable.
 Very close to the railroad station.

 - Palace Hotel: 4-star hotel with a great central location a 5-minute walk from Ban Jelacic Square overlooking charming parts.